Renderer¶

 Description¶

 The Renderer class provides a unified API for drawing shapes, text, and images.
-It abstracts the underlying hardware implementation (DrawSurface) and manages display configuration, including rotation and offsets.
+It abstracts the underlying hardware implementation (DrawSurface) and manages display configuration, including rotation and resolution scaling.

 The renderer uses integer-only math for optimal performance on ESP32 and supports multiple sprite formats (1bpp, 2bpp, 4bpp) and multi-layer sprites.